Bio3SS/Bio3SS_content/notes.md

-* Change the makefile and commit the perl files at school, and then merge.
-The problem with ssv and key should be that I've incorporated star.pl into some other perl file, but not committed it.
+* Go to classroom (Mon)

+* Set up Avenue!

+* Make the calendar and do all the scheduling

+* agenda.mkd for team meetings

+* Check that I have at least some content!